Al-Nusra Front: Dispute with ISIL (2013)

-Open fights between Nusra–ISIL (2013–2015)
+Open fighting between al-Nusra and ISIL (2013–2015)

-Some units of al-Nusra began taking part in clashes against the Islamic State of Iraq and the Levant in late 2013.
-In September of that year, as part of their takeover of the city of Raqqa from rival rebel groups, ISIL assassinated the al-Nusra Front-appointed governor of Raqqa, Mohammed Saeed al-Abdullah (also known as Abu Sa'ad al-Hadrami), who had opposed the merger with ISIS and had stayed loyal to al-Julani.
+Some units of Al-Nusra began taking part in clashes against the Islamic State in late 2013.
+In September of that year, as part of their takeover of the city of Raqqa from rival rebel groups, ISIL assassinated the Al-Nusra Front-appointed governor of Raqqa, Mohammed Saeed Al-Abdullah (also known as Abu Sa'ad Al-Hadrami), who had opposed the merger with ISIS and had stayed loyal to Abu Mohammad al-Julani.

-In February 2014, after efforts to end the dispute between ISIL and Nusra had failed, al-Qaeda formally dissociated itself from its onetime affiliate ISIL, leaving Jabhat al-Nusra the sole representative of al-Qaeda in Syria.
-In the same month, al-Julani threatened to go to war with ISIL over their suspected role in the killing of senior Ahrar ash-Sham commander Abu Khaled al-Souri.
-Al-Julani gave ISIL five days to submit evidence that they were innocent of the attack to three imprisoned Jihadist clerics, Abu Muhammad al-Maqdisi, Abu Qatada al-Falastini, and Suleiman al-Alwan.
-On 16 April 2014, ISIL killed al-Nusra's Idlib chief Abu Mohammad al-Ansari together with his family, the Syrian Observatory for Human Rights reported.
-In May 2014, open fighting broke out between ISIL and al-Nusra in Deir ez-Zor Governorate, leaving hundreds dead on both sides.
+In February 2014, after efforts to end the dispute between ISIL and Nusra had failed, Al-Qaeda formally dissociated itself from its onetime affiliate ISIL, leaving Jabhat Al-Nusra the sole representative of Al-Qaeda in Syria.
+In the same month, Al-Julani threatened to go to war with ISIL over their suspected role in the killing of senior Ahrar Al-Sham commander Abu Khaled Al-Souri.
+Al-Julani gave ISIL five days to submit evidence that they were innocent of the attack to three imprisoned Jihadist clerics, Abu Muhammad Al-Maqdisi, Abu Qatada Al-Falastini, and Suleiman Al-Alwan.
+On 16 April 2014, ISIL killed Al-Nusra's Idlib chief Abu Mohammad Al-Ansari together with his family, the Syrian Observatory for Human Rights reported.
+In May 2014, open fighting broke out between ISIL and Al-Nusra in Deir ez-Zor Governorate, leaving hundreds dead on both sides.

-By July 2014, al-Nusra had largely been expelled from Deir ez-Zor Governorate.

-Also in July, an audio recording attributed to al-Julani appeared online, in which he said that al-Nusra planned to establish an Islamic emirate in the areas of Syria where they had a presence.
-A statement issued on 12 July 2014 by al-Nusra's media channel affirmed the authenticity of the recording, but stated that they had not yet declared the establishment of an emirate.
+By July 2014, Al-Nusra had largely been expelled from Deir ez-Zor Governorate.
+Also in July, an audio recording attributed to Al-Julani appeared online, in which he said that Al-Nusra planned to establish an Islamic emirate in the areas of Syria where they had a presence.
+A statement issued on 12 July 2014 by Al-Nusra's media channel affirmed the authenticity of the recording, but stated that they had not yet declared the establishment of an emirate.

-In June 2015, al-Julani stated in regards to ISIL: "There is no solution between us and them in the meantime, or in the foreseeable future [...]
+In June 2015, Al-Julani stated in regard to ISIL: "There is no solution between us and them in the meantime, or in the foreseeable future [...]
 We hope they repent to God and return to their senses ... if not, then there is nothing but fighting between us."